Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_1_nginx.rst

         # socket = %(chdir)/tmp/%(proj).sock  # Where to put the unix socket
         # pidfile=%(chdir)/tmp/%(proj).pid    # Where to put PID file
         #
-        # uid = ubuntu                        # Masquerade as the ubuntu user
+        # uid = ubuntu                        # Masquerade as the ubuntu user.
         #                                       This grants you permissions to use
         #                                       python packages installed in your
-        #                                       home directory
+        #                                       home directory.
         #
-        # gid = www-data                      # Masquerade as the www-data group
+        # gid = www-data                      # Masquerade as the www-data group.
-        #                                       This makes it easy to allow Nginx
+        #                                       This makes it easy to allow nginx
         #                                       (which runs as the www-data group)
         #                                       access to the socket file.
         #
         # virtualenv = (chdir)/env            # Use packages installed in your
-        #                                       virtual environment
+        #                                       virtual environment.

 #.
 Invoke uWSGI with ``--ini-paste-logged``.